 Cattle Dogs are herding dogs, so they have a natural tendency to nip at the heels.
 They also aren’t the friendliest with outsiders.
 So, if you have a lot of company with kids your dog doesn’t know, your cattle dog might try to protect your children against others.

 Cattle Dogs can be a little high-strung, and they have an intense prey drive.
 They will chase cats, squirrels, and other small animals.
 They might even chase your toddler if the child looks like they’re running away.
 Because of these instincts, they aren’t the best pick.

 18. Fila Brasileiro

-The intense Fila Brasileiro is a physically stunning specimen with robust bodies and sturdy stances.
+The intense Fila Brasileiro is a physically stunning specimen with a robust body and sturdy stance.
 They have exquisite tracking potential, being leaders in their field of expertise.
 However, as a family dog, the Fila might not work so well.